Florida Super Bowl Betting

 The Super Bowl Totals Bet

 Also called the over/under, the Super Bowl totals bet works like any other totals wager.
-Instead of picking a winner or loser, legal Florida Super Bowl betting enthusiasts simply gamble on what the final combined score of the game will be:
+Instead of betting on the Jacksonville Jaguars or New Orleans Saints, legal Florida Super Bowl betting enthusiasts simply gamble on what the final combined score of the game will be:

 - Jacksonville Jaguars vs. New Orleans Saints O/U 48 (-110)